jedwards1230/personal-website/src/about.md

 -   Tool for training a neural net to navigate a car through traffic
 -   Designed a machine learning library from scratch
 -   Training and inference is entirely client-side so focus could remain on optimizing performance

+## Interests

+-   really into ai. i keep up with the news and am excited for its potential
+-   sci fi and fantasy. i love reading and watching movies
+    -   the expanse, star trek, star wars, three body problem, eragon, game of thrones, marvel, etc.
+-   i like to play video games.
+    -   i play a lot of factorio, kerbal space program, rocket league
+-   i go to the gym almost every day
+-   i go to trivia every week